Updated: Apr 14, 2022

 Hostess Cookbook?!
 Hey, what about us hosts?
 In 1967 the idea that the male of the species might be the one having friends over for the evening and cooking up a dinner party still hadn't really caught on, at least in the mainstream.
 Dad's territory was still the backyard barbecue.
 That started to change just a few years later, and fast.

 As for this terrific book, it's got over 400 "guest-tested" recipes, information for planning and presenting all kinds of parties.
 Ideas for decorating, for fun and games, tips for coping with emergencies and special problems.
 Step-by-step plans for the preparation of your menus plus suggestions for serving them.
-It hits many of the same marks as my new cookbook, especially in terms of the "Happy Holiday Specials"!
+It hits many of the same marks as my best-selling cookbook, especially in terms of the "Happy Holiday Specials"!

 No shortage of "bright little" advice, ideas, and recipes.